lesther-dumos/temp_repos_group/docs/p01-proposal.md

 The purpose of the project is to demonstrate a professional report using software such as: Visual Studio/Atom, R, and GitHub.
 It focuses on communication and management with other groups within the class.
 The data table provided is from [kraggle](https://www.kaggle.com/datasets/clkmuhammed/creditscoreclassification?resource=download) which is on the classification of credit scores.
 It provides information such as annual income, age, amount of credit cards and banks, and many more columns.

 ## **Problem Domain**
-With the appearance of Covid-19, it lead to a drastic hit in the economy as many people lack secruity in their jobs due to companies insueing layoffs.
+With the appearance of Covid-19, it lead to a drastic hit in the economy as many people lack security in their jobs due to companies insuring layoffs.
 Job growth remaing slow, hours cut, instability in jobs, and overall lost in wages.
 The Census Bereau released data on the job market at the end of 2021, and it was noted that tens of millions of people lost their jobs ([CBPP](https://www.cbpp.org/research/poverty-and-inequality/tracking-the-covid-19-economys-effects-on-food-housing-and#:~:text=The%20COVID%2D19%20pandemic%20and,unemployment%20remained%20high%20throughout%202020.)).
 This had resulted in many relief programs being active.
-Nevertheless, 20 million households did not have enough to eat and 10 million being behing in house payments.
+Nevertheless, 20 million households did not have enough to eat and 10 million being behind in house payments.
 The [U.S. Bureau of Labor Statistics](https://www.bls.gov/news.release/pdf/empsit.pdf)] recorded the changes in major worker groups in September:

 <br>